MORTGAGE RATES TODAY IN MISSOURI

 Mortgage rates have a more significant impact on home affordability than many people realize.
 Even small changes in interest rates can make a substantial difference in monthly mortgage payments and the overall cost of buying a home.

-For instance, a one percentage point increase in interest rate on a $300,000 mortgage can add thousands of dollars to annual mortgage costs, making homeownership less affordable for middle-income Americans.
+For instance, a one-percentage-point increase in the interest rate on a $300,000 mortgage can add thousands of dollars to annual mortgage costs, making homeownership less affordable for middle-income Americans.

 Many first-time homebuyers wonder if they should buy now or wait for interest rates to come down.
-While mortgage rates fluctuate, there’s no guarantee that they will drop in the future.
-Instead, homebuyers should consider their individual financial situation, housing market conditions, and long-term plans when making a decision about buying a home.
+While mortgage rates fluctuate, there’s no guarantee that they’ll drop in the future.
+Instead, homebuyers should consider their individual financial situation, housing market conditions, and long-term plans when making a decision to buy a home.

 An important side note: Homeowners can always refinance their mortgage after rates come down, potentially lowering their monthly payments.
 That’s another reason that waiting on an uncertain drop in interest rates may not be the best strategy for everyone.